JasonFreeberg/summer-workshops/README.md

 # Summer Workshops

-Summer workshops, Data Science @ UCSB
+Summer workshops, Data Science @ UCSB and UVA

 See this [YouTube Video Playlist](https://www.youtube.com/playlist?list=PLPUlxn-SEMFqHzfl1jDuAgdO1Odj5hz-2) for videos from each week's session.